soradevtech/portfolio-02/README.md

 * Fix the RPS Game images
 * Fix the theme thumbnail image
 * Check the other project images for accuracy
+* See if the HTML Email project needs fixing again

 * Maybe change the splash section
 * Maybe look at a different effect for front page portfolio section hover
+* Maybe add a white background to the technologies section of the project page

 *** need to check the wip boolean on the project page ***